 Figure 1.
 An example of an isolated substorm event with a single expansion (red) and recovery (blue).
 The vertical lines mark the time period which is used in the analysis, i.e. from the expansion onset until the end of the recovery phase.
 The green shaded area marks the growth phase as determined by the search algorithm.
-Displayed is the temporal evolution of CNA (middle) and IL index (bottom).
-The top panel shows the auroral evolution at 557.7 nm as a keogram (north-south slice as a function of time) from the SOD camera station aligned to match the timing of data in the two bottom panels.
+Displayed is the temporal evolution of CNA (b) and the IL index (c).
+Panel (a) shows the auroral evolution at 557.7 nm as a keogram (north-south slice as a function of time) from the SOD camera station aligned to match the timing of data in b and c.